 Amendment and Cancellation

-Irish Motorcycle Training may cancel the customer’s booking by giving the customer 14 days’ notice of any such cancellation and will then offer the customer either a refund or alternative dates.
+Irish Motorcycle Training may cancel the customer’s bookings with 14 days notice and will offer alternative dates.

-Irish Motorcycle Training may cancel the customer’s booking for operational reasons (including adverse weather or unplanned fleet or personnel shortages) with less than 14 days’ notice (including on the date of the course’s commencement).
+Irish Motorcycle Training may postpone the customer’s booking for operational reasons (including adverse weather, unplanned fleet, personnel shortages or health & safety reasons) with less than 14 days’ notice (including on the date of the course’s commencement) and issue alternative dates.

 Customers who are late for the course may be excluded – no refund of the fee will be given.